 Accessible Arizona - Chapter of the United Spinal Association offers a new wave of advocacy in the form of a grass roots movement for people living with severe mobility disabilities in Arizona.
 We are not beholden to the politically correct culture like other disabled non-profits.
 We are just a group of people, fighting today for an accessible tomorrow.
 We do not have a large board or state funds, instead we have heart and drive.
-It is important for us to help fellow disabled Arizonans in need through acts of kindness, however our focus is to educate the public to address discrimination before it occurs and end current discrimination and encourage access.
+It is important for us to help fellow disabled Arizonans in need through acts of kindness, however our focus is to educate the public to address discrimination before it occurs.
+Education is the key to ending current discrimination and encouraging access.
 Where education fails we will take the measures necessary to enforce our rights.
-Our issues are driven by the true needs of the community, and we are not afraid to take on any issue.
+We present issues to legislators that are driven by the true needs of the community, and we are not afraid to take on any issue.
 We are a powerful group of successful, independent people who happen to have disabilities.

 In order to better serve those with severe mobility disabilities we have to be able to speak candidly and question openly, and that is exactly what we do.
 Our direct approach reflects the frustration our members feel from discrimination, stereo-types, and non-compliance.
 We are strong-minded individuals who do not partake or support the victim mentality.
 We are merely seeking the opportunity to live the same quality of life our able-bodied counterparts enjoy.